accendhq/link-examples/examples/react-wrapper/README.md

 This example shows how to integrate the Accend Link SDK into a React application using a custom wrapper component.
 The wrapper handles SDK initialization, lifecycle management, and provides a clean React API for configuration and event handling.

+This README will include instructions on how to run the example, as well as context for how this SDK works.

 ## Prerequisites

 - Node.js 16+ installed
 - React 18+ application
-- A valid customer access token from your Accend Link backend integration
+- A valid customer access token from your Accend Link backend integration (and a way to ensure that you have a latest refreshed token)

-## Running This Example
+## Running the Example

+You can run the example to see what it can do, but this repo is intended to serve as an example for how you might integrate it into your own app.

 ### 1. Install Dependencies